-The 2015-2017 Strategic Plan: Building on Our Success Advancing Exceptional Care identifies the relentless pursuit of quality, safety and accessibility as a strategic priority.
+The 2017-2019 Strategic Plan: Advancing Exceptional Care identifies the relentless pursuit of quality, safety and accessibility as a strategic priority.
 Quality at Grand River Hospital (GRH) is defined as “providing the patient quality care with compassion in a safe environment.”

 One of the ways this is achieved at Grand River Hospital (GRH) is the continual alignment of processes, people and resources to best serve patients through the ongoing application and evaluation of the quality frame work.